ooni/ooni.org/content/post/uganda-social-media-blocked.md

 also determine how censorship was implemented.

-Today we are releasing [data](https://explorer.ooni.torproject.org/country/UG) which indicates that two ISPs in Uganda (Smile Telecom (Uganda) and Orange) carried out *IP blocking* to censor access to major social media services.
+Today we are releasing [data](https://explorer.ooni.torproject.org/country/UG) which indicates that two ISPs in Uganda -- Smile Telecom (Uganda) and Orange -- carried out *IP blocking* to censor access to major social media services.
 Interestingly, OONI's findings illustrate that social media is not consistently blocked across networks, and that certain cases of censorship can be easily